 Jarod Schroeder, who served as the interim head coach at Maryland in 2007-08, joined Northwestern as an assistant coach prior to the 2008-09 season.
 He was elevated to NU's head coaching position effective Sept.
 1, 2009, following the retirement of 20-year head man Bob Groseth.
-Schroeder is in his fifth season at the helm of the Wildcats.
+Schroeder is in his sixth season at the helm of the Wildcats.

 Schroeder immediately set to work putting his stamp on the program while regaining and maintaining the Wildcats' recent history of national success.
 In his first year in charge in Evanston, Schroeder coached both Sean Mathews and Alex Tyler to 2010 NCAA Championships appearances, with Tyler picking up an All-America honorable mention honor in the 200 IM to give NU a 34th-place national finish.